-PROJECT NOTE, for the Consultant For this project, include the following item (begins with "For this project").
+For this project, include the following item (begins with "Ethernet switch").
 This may not be a project requirement on "small" projects.
 Please contact the BAS Group if there is any Question.

 - Ethernet Switch: For this project, the CSC shall provide an Ethernet switch in the same panel with the Global Building Controller /Router, to connect the Global Building Controller to the campus shared Ethernet backbone.
-This hardware shall be a 5-port 10/100 Mbps Ethernet-switch with DIN-rail mount; Contemporary Controls Model EISK5-100T or Equivalent. - B. All network parameters must be assigned and approved by the University's Physical Plant BAS Group prior to implementation. - C. The system must be fully BACnet[TM] compliant at the time of installation.
-This means that the system must use BACnet[TM] as the native communication protocol between workstations or servers on the network. - D. The BACnet communication protocol is the required protocol for all tiers of the network.
+This hardware shall be a 5-port 10/100 Mbps Ethernet-switch with DIN-rail mount; Contemporary Controls Model EISK5-100T or Equivalent. - B. All network parameters must be assigned and approved by the University's Physical Plant BAS Group prior to implementation. - C. The system must be fully BACnetTM compliant at the time of installation.
+This means that the system must use BACnetTM as the native communication protocol between workstations or servers on the network. - D. The BACnet communication protocol is the required protocol for all tiers of the network.